What, exactly, is UMAC?

 UMAC Fellows Program

 UMAC Fellows Program brings experienced professionals back to campus as they transition from career jobs into new ways of working and giving back.
 Fellows join a cohort of learners who seek meaningful work with social impact in their encores.
 Over the course of two semesters, UMAC fellows have the space to learn, experiment, and build a foundation as they prepare for new life chapters that include meaningful work.

 The UMAC Fellows Program taps the richness of a vibrant, world class university.
 Fellows learn across the generations, joining students in applied classes addressing societal challenges.
 They contribute to a project in the social sector, building connections in nonprofits.

 UMAC Online launched in Spring 2021 as a two-part series.
 Charting A Course for What's Next (8 weeks) helps participants design a life of purpose, engagement and social impact.
 What Difference Can I Make?
 (8 weeks) focuses on practical approaches to becoming a positive force within communities.
-We hope to offer this again in Spring 2022.
+We will offer this again starting in Fall 2021.
 Visit this part of the website for more information.